JunyanReplica/gliomaRadiationModel/README.md

 **Note: that each fraction in our experiment is 24 hours apart so there's no label for that**

 **Also note: The name "d5f3/d7f3" actually means 5.3Gy and 6.7 Gy.
 The reason we name it as "d5" and "d7" simply because MATLAB field name can't contain the symbol '.'.
-If checking the actual code, we use 5.3 and 6.7 in the calculation.**
+We use 5.3 and 6.7 in the calculation when implementing the code.**

 # Constants9L and ConstantsC6 include some constants from our previous study: